 When in use, the Mares Aluminum LED light can be used in four modes: flash, low, on, and off.
-It comes with a tubular handle with an adjustable wrist strap so you wouldn’t drop it mid-dive.
+It comes with a tubular handle with an adjustable strap so you wouldn’t drop it mid-dive.

 Aside from diving, this flashlight also works for spearfishing.
-It has a 125-minute burn time and a decent depth rating for most recreational dives.
-Overall, it’s a functional emergency light, though we wish it has an SOS setting on it as well.
+It has a 125-minute burning time and a decent depth rating for most recreational dives.
+Overall, it’s a functional emergency light, though we wish it has an SOS flash setting on it as well.
 Other than that, we have no trouble using this dive light.

 BigBlue AL1200 Dive Light

 Another option that we recommend is the BigBlue AL1200.
 This dive light has 1200 lumens as well as an 85-degree beam angle.
-With 6,500 Kelvins, this is an unbeatable option for a secondary light.
+With 6,500 Kelvins, this is an unbeatable option for a backup light.

 We also like that this is compact and reasonably lightweight for most dives.
 You can also use it as a light when taking videos.
 The light distribution is also even so you’ll get a clear view of the underwater.
 It allows one-hand operation for your convenience

 If you’re looking for a dive light that will last for years, the BigBlue will not disappoint.
-Aside from the 85-degree beam angle, this specific model is available in extra wide and narrow versions.
+Aside from the 85-degree beam range, this specific model is available in extra wide and narrow versions.